MitanshuKumawat/IVDC_Induction/README.md

 # IVDC_Induction
-This repo contains the Induction task of IVDC IITI
+This repo contains the Induction task for Autonomy devision IVDC IITI.